ayush-bhadola/doc-qna-langchain-phi-3-app-no-history-awareness/readme.md

     ```
     python path\to\cuda_test.py
     ```
-5. Upon successful installation of local PyTorch drivers, you'll receive the message 'CUDA is available.'
-Otherwise, you can run the application on your local CPU.
+5. Upon successful installation of local PyTorch drivers, you'll receive the message **CUDA is available.** Otherwise, you can run the application on your local CPU.

 ### 3. Install Dependencies:
 1. Install all necessary libraries by executing the command: